mozilla-ai/lumigator/docs/source/user-guides/local-models.md

 ## Getting Started
 Assuming that you have already installed Lumigator and have the application [running](../get-started/installation.md#local-deployment), the first step is to upload a dataset.
 You can do this through the [Lumigator UI](../get-started/ui-guide.md), which can be accessed by visiting [localhost](http://localhost).
 You can get started by uploading the {{ '[sample dataset](https://github.com/mozilla-ai/lumigator/blob/{}/lumigator/sample_data/dialogsum_exc.csv)'.format(commit_id) }} provided in the [Lumigator repository](https://github.com/mozilla-ai/lumigator).

-Create a bash script `test_local_llm_eval.sh` and initialize the following variables.
+Create a bash file `common_variables.sh` and initialize the following variables.

 ```bash
 #!/bin/bash